Coronavirus: the latest information including visitor restrictions & symptom screening >>

 Navigating life during the COVID-19 pandemic can be difficult for all of us.
 Chances are your children have questions and are facing their own struggles as they grapple with this new normal.

 You may be unsure how to broach this topic with your children.
-Don’t worry — you’re not the only one trying to figure this out.
+Don’t worry — you’re not the only one trying to figure it out.

 Here are a few tips to keep in mind when talking to your children about their new reality during the pandemic: